neilgevaux/neilgevaux/README.md

 I am an aspiring developer, currently located in York, UK.

-I'm always looking to use technologies to find solutions for problems in as innovative a way as I can manage.
+I'm always looking to use technologies to find solutions for problems as innovatively as I can manage.

 🔭 I’m currently working on building up some repos for my portfolio.
 I've been working with Ruby recently, and I've built: